SDFIdk/ML_object_detection/README.md

     split dataset like this
     python split_with_gdal.py --image /path/to/large/images --output dataset/folder --x 640 --y 640 --overlap 40

+* copy all data to a new location before doing the next steps

     note: draw rectangles form the upper left corner to the lower right corner

     NOTE:if data is on the old ITU NAS you have to moove the dataset to a local folder the the user have rights to change mete data on

+*   set all "unkown"/"ignore" areas to black python  mask_unknown_regions.py -h

     make sure that all .json files use the same format (original .tif image) python standardize_json.py --json_dir /mnt/T/mnt/trainingdata/object_detection/from_Fdrev_ampol/all/